aipmhub/chat-plugin-sdk/docs/guides/plugin-type.md

 ## Summary

-Through these three types of plugins, LobeChat provides developers with flexible choices for plugin development, covering chat experiences from simple display to complex interaction.
+Through these three types of plugins, AiPMChat provides developers with flexible choices for plugin development, covering chat experiences from simple display to complex interaction.
 As a developer, you can choose the most suitable plugin type for development based on your own needs and scenarios, to enhance user interaction and satisfaction.